Calton Hill: Illegal activities

 Calton Hill has been the focus of considerable police and local media interest.
 Controversy has revolved around the area's popularity as a venue for public sex and prostitution among males, as well as for drug use and underage drinking; city centre councillor David Beckett said that it "has traditionally been known as the place to go for homosexual sex in Edinburgh".
 A male-on-male gang rape occurred on the site in 2000, and a man was arrested for encouraging tourists to watch him simulating sex with a traffic cone two years later.

-In 2008, a member of staff at Blacks Outdoor Retail advised against camping in the area after a couple who had pitched a tent on the hill claimed that a man had made "lewd" and inappropriate advances towards them.
+In 2008, a member of staff at Blacks Outdoor Retail advised against camping in the area after a couple who had pitched a tent on the hill alleged that a man had made "lewd" and inappropriate advances towards them.
 Calton Hill has also been the site of assaults on gay people, and on people suspected of being gay: in 1997, a Japanese tourist required plastic surgery after being robbed and subjected to a "vicious, brutal, and sustained attack" by two assailants.

 Calton Hill Conservation Trust

 The Calton Hill Conservation Trust, founded in 2024 is a registered charity whose objective is to "make the hill a cleaner, safer and more beautiful place".
+It is actively involved in projects for heritage and biodiversity management, archaeology etc and arrange events to celebrate the hill in all its aspects.
+They also organise volunteer groups to clear drainage, pick up litter, remove graffiti and stickers.

+The Trust works closely with the City of Edinburgh Council who have responsibility for the Common Good Fund that owns the hill, NatureScot who manage the Site of Special Scientific Interest, and Edinburgh World Heritage who look after the World Heritage Site.